barotto/libRocketDoc/pages/cpp_manual/events.md

 ### Inline events

 Event responses can be specified as element attributes inside RML, similarly to HTML.
-For example, in the following RML fragment a response is given to the "click" event.
+For example, in the following RML fragment a response is given to the `click`{:.evt} event.

 ```html
 <rml>